Documentary photography: History

 Riis's documentary photography was passionately devoted to changing the inhumane conditions under which the poor lived in the rapidly expanding urban-industrial centers.
 His work succeeded in embedding photography in urban reform movements, notably the Social Gospel and Progressive movements.
 His most famous successor was the photographer Lewis Wickes Hine, whose systematic surveys of conditions of child-labor in particular, made for the National Child Labor Commission and published in sociological journals like The Survey, are generally credited with strongly influencing the development of child-labor laws in New York and the United States more generally.

+In Canada during the late nineteenth and early twentieth centuries, local governments adopted photography as a means to record events and evidence of local problems.
+Urban centres like Montreal, Toronto, and Winnipeg used photography as a tool for urban reform, documenting living conditions in downtown areas and capturing mugshots of local criminals.
+Canadian photojournalism took off in the early twentieth century, as newspapers and magazines adopted photographs to illustrate their publications.

 In 1900, Englishwoman Alice Seeley Harris traveled to the Congo Free State with her husband, John Hobbis Harris (a missionary).
 There she photographed Belgian atrocities against local people with an early Kodak Brownie camera.
 The images were widely distributed through magic lantern screenings and were critical in changing public perceptions of slavery and eventually forcing Leopold II of Belgium to cede control of the territory to the Belgian government, creating the Belgian Congo.

 In the 1930s, the Great Depression brought a new wave of documentary, both of rural and urban conditions.
 The Farm Security Administration, a common term for the Historical Division, supervised by Roy Stryker, funded legendary photographic documentarians, including Walker Evans, Dorothea Lange, Russell Lee, John Vachon, and Marion Post Wolcott among others.
 This generation of documentary photographers is generally credited for codifying the documentary code of accuracy mixed with impassioned advocacy, with the goal of arousing public commitment to social change.